SijmenHuizenga/freelancer-challenge/README.md

 This was great fun.
 A huge congratulations to Roy and Marijn for reaching even higher numbers, you really deserve that prize.

-#### License
+#### The (boring) licensee stuff
-The pdf in this repo is owned by [Ordina](https://www.ordina.nl/), it copied from [here](http://freelancerleaderboard.s3-website-eu-west-1.amazonaws.com/) as a backup.
+The pdf in this repo is copied from [here](http://freelancerleaderboard.s3-website-eu-west-1.amazonaws.com/) (also made available [here](https://github.com/code-star/freelancer-leaderboard) under the MIT License).
-They are fine with people using it (that's what the challenge is about) as long as they get all the credits.
-Be nice to them, the are great.
+Be sure to give them love, they are great.

-I own all the code in this repo, you can use or change it, just make sure you credit me.
+I own all the code in this repo, you can use or change it.
+If you think it is genious, which I doubt, feel free to credit me.
-And if you win using this code, which I doubt is possible, you can keep the prize.
+Aaaand if you win using this code, you for sure kan keep the prize. ;)